jfbouzereau/explorer/README.md

 ##### Tabular file

-Launch the application, and drag the tabular file to the window.
+Launch the application, and drag a tabular file to the window.
 The names of the fields are expected to be on the first line.

 ##### Excel spreadsheet

-Launch the application, and drag the excel file to the window.
+Launch the application, and drag an excel file to the window.
 The names of the fields are expected to be at the top of the columns.

 ##### Mysql database